brainsmoke/esp32leddriver/firmware/stm32/obegraensad/README.md

 <img src="/img/obegraensad_bottom_overview.jpg" width="640" alt="photo giving an overview of the wiring situation">

+## Animations software on the ESP32

+My driver board contains an ESP32 which serves animations over a UART.
+GPIO13 (uart-tx) of the ESP32 is connected to PA10 on the STM32 (uart-rx)

+The ESP32 runs the animation software from [this repo](../../esp32). instead of `tools/flash.sh`, run `tools/flash.sh obegraensad` to program the right configuration for this project.

 ## Button

 The button on the side connects to ground when pressed, and is accessable via a pad on the bottom panel.